robtweed/golgi/README.md

-This means that Golgi can only be used where you know that the very latest browsers are in use, but if they are, then it provides one of the fastest and leanest frameworks for UI development, since it makes use of the built-in capabilities of the browser, avoiding the need to download large JavaScript framework files.
-Golgi itself a mere 25Kb in size in its uncompressed source version, and just 10Kb if you use the minimised version!
+This means that Golgi can only be used where you know that the very latest browsers are in use, but if they are, then it provides one of the fastest and leanest frameworks for UI development, since it makes use of the built-in capabilities of the browser, avoiding the need to download large bundled JavaScript framework files.
+Golgi itself a mere 25Kb in size in its uncompressed source version, and just 10Kb if you use the minimised version, and is literally all that is needed to make everything work!

 Golgi can be used with many other standard UI frameworks such as Bootstrap 5, Chart.js etc. Of course, if you make use of these, their JavaScript and CSS resource files must be downloaded